bakeitgo/me/posts/cloud-computing/cloud-computing.md

 	1. **Provides disaster recovery**.
 What?
 It prevents or minimize data loss due to unforeseen circumstances, it also includes *failover* and *fallback* procedures. **Failover** is a process to offload workloads to backup systems, so prod processes and end-user experience are disrupted as less as possible. **Fallback** is a data fallback to the original primary systems How?
 Via geographically-dispersed infrastructure.
 	#
-	* ***PaaS*** - Provides cloud platforms and runtime env to develop, run and manage applications without maintaining architecture, PaaS provides platform to do it.
+	* ***PaaS*** - Provides cloud platforms and runtime env to develop, run and manage applications without maintaining architecture.
 	#### **Benefits** of using Paas:
 	#
 	###